aframevr/aframe/docs/introduction/installation.md

 For the options below, we should develop projects using a local server so that files are properly served.
 Options of local servers include:

-- Running `npm i -g five-server@latest && five-server --port=8000` in a terminal
+- Run `npm i -g five-server@latest && five-server --port=8000` in a terminal
   in the same directory as your HTML file.
-- Running `python -m SimpleHTTPServer` (or `python3 -m http.server` for Python 3)
-  in a terminal in the same directory as your HTML file.
+- Run `python3 -m http.server` in a terminal in the same directory as your HTML file.

 Once we are running our server, we can open our project in the browser using the local URL and port which the server is running on (e.g.,